ovh/docs/pages/web/emails/email_generalities/guide.en-ca.md

 Go to the [Webmail login]({ovh_www}/mail/){.external} page, then enter the email address and password.
 Then click the `Login`{.action} button.

 When you first log in to webmail, you will be prompted to set the interface language, and the time zone you are in.
 Your inbox will then appear.
-To find out how to use your email address via OWA webmail, you can refer to our [](https://docs.ovh.com/gb/en/microsoft-collaborative-solutions/exchange_2016_outlook_web_app_user_guide/){.external}Outlook Web App user guide.
+To find out how to use your email address via OWA webmail, you can refer to our [Outlook Web App user guide](https://docs.ovh.com/ca/en/microsoft-collaborative-solutions/exchange_2016_outlook_web_app_user_guide/){.external}.

 ![email](images/mxplan-starter-new-step4.png){.thumbnail}